Ebe2024/Stack-Overflow-Developer-Survey-Project/README.md

 ## Guiding questions:

-* At what companies do developers get the paid the most?
+* What company size pays developers the most?
 * How much does remote working matter to employees?
 * What is the most popular method of learning to code?
 * Are you more likely to get a job as a developer if you have a master's degree?